Vixen Creations VixSkin Outlaw review: huge, realistic silicone dildo

 The bigger girth all the way down makes me come harder.
 There’s more resistance to clench around to induce each orgasm, and once I get the ball rolling, the clenching is enough to perpetuate it.
 Clench, come, repeat.
 Back-to-back orgasms for way longer than I’ve experienced with Johnny, and without thrusting.
 WITHOUT.
 THRUSTING.
 The orgasms from Johnny are still rave-worthy, but I generally push it all the way in, hold it there while clenching, and give 2 or 3 thrusts when my plateau starts going down.
 I stay on the plateau of heaven for longer with the Outlaw, with much less effort.

 Also, let’s get real: I ADORED Johnny as my #1 dildo for the longest time, so nothing in this review is saying that Johnny isn’t great.
 It’s just that Outlaw is even more fantastic for me: lengthy, cervix-oriented, and forgivingly thick, whereas Johnny is designed for G-spot stimulation.
 Johnny is like my meat-and-potatoes for every day, while Outlaw is like my dessert.

 The only real complaint I have about the Outlaw is that at $110, it’s expensive, even for VixSkin.
-I totally get it; at 8.5″, it’s the longest dildo in the collection.
-It’s thick and it demands more material.
+I get it; at 8.5″, it’s one of the longest dildos in the collection.
+It’s thick and it demands more material than most VixSkin toys.
 If you’re sure you don’t need the length, the Lonestar is also straight-shafted with a minimally protruding head, but 6″ x 1 7/8″ and $10 less at SheVibe.